Elizabeth Debicki: Early life and education

-Debicki was born on 24 August 1990 in Paris, France to a Polish father and an Australian mother of Irish descent.
-Her parents were both ballet dancers, who met while performing in a show together.
-When Debicki was five, the family moved to Glen Waverley, a suburb of Melbourne, Australia.
-The eldest of three children, she has a sister and a brother.
+Debicki was born on 24 August 1990 in Paris, France, to a Polish father and an Australian mother of Irish descent.
+Her parents were both ballet dancers.
+When Debicki was five, the family moved to Melbourne, Victoria, Australia.
+She is the eldest of three children and has a sister and a brother.

-Debicki became interested in ballet early in life and trained as a dancer until deciding to switch to theatre.
-A student at Huntingtower School in eastern Melbourne, she achieved two perfect study scores in Drama and English and was the school's dux when she graduated in 2007.
-In 2010, Debicki completed a bachelor's degree in drama at the Victorian College of the Arts of the University of Melbourne.
-In August 2009, she was the recipient of a Richard Pratt Bursary for outstanding acting students in their second year of training.
+Debicki became interested in ballet early in life and trained as a dancer before turning to theatre.
+After growing taller than her teachers by the age of twelve, she concluded that she was unlikely to pursue ballet professionally, but she continued dancing until she entered acting school.

+She attended Huntingtower School in eastern Melbourne, where she achieved two perfect study scores in Drama and English and was the school's dux when she graduated in 2007.
+In August 2009, while in her second year of training, she received a Richard Pratt Bursary for outstanding acting students.
+In 2010, she completed a bachelor's degree in drama at the University of Melbourne's Victorian College of the Arts.